FEM.Geometry package

 • draw_labels (bool, optional) – To draw or not draw element labels.
 Defaults to False.

-• draw_bc (bool, optional) – To draw border conditions.
+• draw_bc (bool, optional) – To draw boundary conditions.
 Defaults to False.

-• label_bc (bool, optional) – To draw labels on border conditions.
+• label_bc (bool, optional) – To draw labels on boundary conditions.
 Defaults to False.

 Bases: Geometry